Cailleach: Name

 The Cailleach is often referred to as the Cailleach Bhéarra in Irish and Cailleach Bheurra in Scottish Gaelic.
 Gearóid Ó Crualaoich believes this comes from a word meaning 'sharp, shrill, inimical' – bior or beur – and refers to the Cailleach's association with winter and wilderness, as well as her association with horned beasts or cattle.
+Nollaig Ó Muraíle mentions a colleague discovering a south-west Kerry dialect word béarach used to designate "rocks on the sea-shore against which the sea breaks with great force" and suggests this as an original meaning.
+However, the earlier forms of the word has a slender ending, not a broad one: Béirre (Ó Muraíle), "Bérre, gen. Bérri, dat.
+Bérriu" (Meyer).